 Understanding native speakers is one of the most difficult tasks to achieve in language learning.
 It’s a major obstacle for most people in their language-learning journey.
 There comes a time when you think you’re making excellent progress; you can understand most written content and you have a decent grasp on the language, but then you hear someone speak and you don’t understand a single word.
 This is a difficult realization for everyone, but it’s very important not to let yourself get down.
-Depending on the reason you can’t understand native speakers, you may be not as be as far off as you think.
+Depending on the reason you can’t understand native speakers, you may not be as far off as you think.
 In this post, we’ll look at the various reasons you may not understand and we’ll give you a few tips to improve your skills.

 Naturally, one of the main reasons why you may not understand native speakers is that you simply don’t know enough of the words.
 Sure, this may sound obvious, but it’s important to make the distinction between not grasping the spoken words and not knowing the words altogether.
 It can be hard sometimes to know if you didn’t understand something because it was said too quickly or if you simply didn’t know the words.
 Would you have been able to understand if it was said slower?
 Or if it was written down?
 There is something you can do that will give you a better idea of your general skills.